"To combat collusion and corruption, we need whistleblower protection now!"

 QUÉBEC CITY, Aug.
 22, 2014 /CNW Telbec/ - "If we are serious about putting an end to collusion and corruption, we absolutely must adopt legislation protecting whistleblowers."
-That will be the message deliver by the President of Syndicat de professionnelles et professionnels du gouvernement du Québec (SPGQ), Richard Perron, in a speech given at the 2014 Peoples' Social Forum being held in Ottawa until August 24.
+That was the message delivered by the President of Syndicat de professionnelles et professionnels du gouvernement du Québec (SPGQ), Richard Perron, in a speech given at the 2014 Peoples' Social Forum being held in Ottawa until August 24.

 "In the wake of the Charbonneau Commission, Québec has already introduced a number of measures to address the problem, but it has yet to adopt solid, comprehensive legislation protecting whistleblowers, and we know that the risk of corruption goes up significantly when public disclosure is not encouraged or protected," stated Perron.